Everything You Need to Know About CBD is Captured in These Videos

 We might not have loved those as much as we enjoyed the first part but we decided to attach all of the three parts anyway in case you’re curious about other states’ views on medical marijuana.

 The part 4 reflects on opioid addiction and we’d like to dedicate a separate article to this topic.
-Keep in touch!
+Stay tuned!

 I tried medical marijuana for my chronic pain (BuzzFeed)